Sim007/vbRabbitMQJS/readme.md

 docker container run -e HOSTNAME= <IP> sendjs2myrabbit
 ```
 The output sould be:

-The above IP address for the env and node.js variable.
-and the message:
+The above IP address for the env and node.js variable and the message:

 [x] Sent Hello World!

 You check this in your rabbit-mq with: